noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - never
   - connecting external consumers directly to backend services: creates tight coupling between frontenda and backend components
+  - use these options as haproxy docs say they increase attack vectors
+    - external-check
+    - h1-accept-payload-with-any-method
+    - insecure-fork-wanted
+    - using external checks which are strongly recommended against
+    - insecure-setuid-wanted
+    - ...
 - always
   - each server should have a maxconn setting; even if its just a guess
     - you can modify this to adapt to your environment